rushurov074/GoTouchGrass/README.md

 # GoTouchGrass
-A slack bot that logs outdoor activity
+A Slack bot that logs runs